GErP83/LazyFinder/README.md

 ## How it works

-Lets say you have a layuot like this for an Activity:
+Lets say you have a layout like this for an Activity:

 ```
 <?xml version="1.0" encoding="utf-8"?>